Sidd-Rai/ResumeReviewerPro/README.md

 An AI-powered resume analyzer.
 Just upload your resume, and it'll give you scores and suggestions to make it better.

-You can try the live demo right here:
+You can try the live demo right [here](https://siddharths-resume-reviewer-pro.streamlit.app/) or open the below URL in a browser:

 ```text
 https://siddharths-resume-reviewer-pro.streamlit.app/